James Murdoch confirms departure from BSkyB

-LONDON, April 3 James Murdoch said on Tuesday he would step down as chairman at BSkyB BSY.L, in a bid to protect the successful pay-TV group from being damaged by the phone hacking scandal that has hit part-owner News Corp (NWSA.O).
+LONDON, April 3 James Murdoch said on Tuesday he would step down as chairman at BSkyB, in a bid to protect the successful pay-TV group from being damaged by the phone hacking scandal that has hit part-owner News Corp .

 "I am aware that my role as chairman could become a lightning rod for BSkyB and I believe that my resignation will help to ensure that there is no false conflation with events at a separate organisation," he said, confirming the news previously reported by BSkyB's news channel.